chloey00n/insurance-risk-simulation/README.md

-# Ontario Gateway — Monte Carlo Insurance Decision Simulation (Python)
+# Monte Carlo Insurance Decision Simulation

-This repository contains a reproducible **Monte Carlo simulation model built from scratch in Python** for the *Ontario Gateway* case (aircraft insurance decision).
+This repository contains a reproducible **Monte Carlo simulation model built from scratch in Python**.

-## Executive summary (from notebook)
+## Summary

 Based on a Monte Carlo simulation of 50,000 trials over a 5-year period,
 HIC (Hawthorne Insurance Corporation) provides the lowest expected total cost